 Cablevision's board of directors also considered several factors that might have a negative effect on Cablevision as a result of the Distribution.
 Cablevision's board of directors considered that the Distribution would result in substantial reductions to the restricted payments baskets under various debt instruments of Cablevision and its subsidiary, CSC Holdings.
 Moreover, the Distribution would separate from Cablevision the businesses of the Company, which represent significant value, in a transaction that produces no direct economic consideration for Cablevision, other than the debt reduction noted above.
-Because the Company will no longer be a wholly-owned subsidiary of Cablevision, the Distribution also will affect the terms of, or limit the ability of Cablevision to pursue, cross-company business transactions and initiatives with AMC Networks.
+Because the Company will no longer be a wholly-owned subsidiary of Cablevision, the Distribution all own all distribution all or companies, such transactions and initiatives with AMC Networks since, as separate public companies, such transactions and initiatives will need to be assessed by each company from its own business perspective.
 Finally, following the Distribution, Cablevision and its remaining businesses will need to absorb corporate and administrative costs previously allocated to its Rainbow segment.